These sites contain great information, although we do not endorse everything presented. Read with discretion.

 Watchman Fellowship, a ministry of Christian discernment – a Christian counter-cult and watchdog ministry since 1979, with a mission to educate and equip, and to evangelize the cults.

-Wellspring Retreat and Resource Center - Brian Steele, formerly of the Santa Barbara Assembly, has been to Wellspring.
+Wellspring Retreat and Resource Center - (Their site seems to be temporarily down for redesign.)
+Brian Steele, formerly of the Santa Barbara Assembly, has been to Wellspring.
 He says:

 "I left the Assembly about 10 years ago.
 My experience, and yours I'm sure, is common to everybody who leaves an abusive, manipulative group.
 I had nightmares for years, seeing a particular leading brother in my dreams.
-I also ached for others still in.
+I also ached for others still in the group.
 There is a whole host of spiritual, social and psychological baggage that we bring with us when we leave.
 It takes years to work through the issues.
 I was helped tremendously at a counseling center for cult victims called Wellspring Retreat and Resource Center in Ohio.
 A number of ex-Assembly members have gone there and can also testify to how helpful it is.
 The people who run Wellspring are ex-cult members themselves so they have a personal knowledge of what you are going through.
-They have tremendous resources in-house: professionally trained and educated psychologists, brilliant Biblical scholars, and internationally renowned cult-experts.
 I can't overstate their qualifications to help you.
 Please sincerely consider attending Wellspring.
 At least give their website a look to see what they have to offer."

-Working Psychology - Website of USC professor Dr. Kelton Rhoades dedicated to the scientific study and application of social persuasion.
-There is a section devoted to cults and mind control, under the topic "Introduction to Influence."
-The influence of high-demand tactics is examined from the perspective of science, in a presentation that is very accessible to the non-scientifically minded reader.
-Also available for download in PDF format is a lengthy propaganda analysis of Michael Moore's film, Fahrenheit 9/11.
+Working Psychology - Website of USC professor Dr. Kelton Rhoades .
+In the section "Introduction to Influence", high-demand tactics are examined from the perspective of science, in a presentation that is very accessible to the non-scientifically minded reader.

 Comments from Readers